Basavarajsm2102/Basavarajsm2102/README.md

 - 🔭 I’m currently working on **Cyberbullying Detection ML Project**

-- 🌱 I’m currently learning **MLOps**
+- 🌱 I'm continuously learning and improving my skills in **MLOps and DevOps**

-- 👨‍💻 All of my projects are available at [https://basavarajsm2102.github.io/Basavaraj-Portfolio/](https://basavarajsm2102.github.io/Basavaraj-Portfolio/)
+- 👨‍💻 All of my projects are available at [BasavarajSM](https://basavarajsm2102.github.io/Basavaraj-Portfolio/)

 - 📫 How to reach me **basavarajsm2102@gmail.com**